29 September 2022 / White papersRead more

 In hindsight, it was inevitable that the analogy would be eventually made between the practice of architecting buildings and what we do when we plan and manage enterprise systems.
 Zachman has widely attributed the honour.
 Apparently, it was he who first recognised the mutual affinity for the conceptual and the same natural instinct to explain everything with a felt pen and diagrams of boxes and arrows.
 Given the sense of nobility to the title, it was soon commandeered, to the point where it appears that real architects have since abandoned it and now aspire to be “Grand Designers”.

 In IT, the appeal was universal, and it wasn’t long that we had an architecture for every job description.
-The Network Architect, Security Architect, Integration Architect, Information Architect, Solution Architect and of course, the one to rule them all, the Enterprise Architect.
+The Network Architect, Security Architect, Integration Architect, Information Architect, Solution Architect and of course, the one to bring order and rule them all, the Enterprise Architect.

 With architectural graffiti being sprayed across every nook and cranny of IT, somebody inevitably tagged the Business Architecture; and ever since it’s sat there, puzzling us like the indecipherable calligraphy of teenage spray paint.

 What is it?
 Who owns it?
 Why aren’t they doing anything with it?